 Hagen’s Organics longest running supplier relationships is with Neville and Carol Bredden of Wattle Grove Beef.
 Nev and Carol have worked with the Hagen’s family since Sue and Royce Hagen owned the fruit and vegetable store at the Prahran Market in the 1980’s.
 The Bredden’s had been veteran beef farmers who had decided to turn their hand at growing organic herbs.
 The Bredden’s supplied Hagen’s with certified organic herbs for several years.

 Wattle Grove Farm is located just outside Euroa in North-East Victoria.
 The herd is primarily made up of black Angus beef and is certified organic.
-Nev and Carol worked for years to get their entire 184 hectare Creighton Creek farm certified organic, and they has never looked back.
+Nev and Carol worked for years to get their entire 184 hectares Creighton Creek farm certified organic, and they have never looked back.
 Nev says "the first and foremost organic law, is that the animals must be looked after".
-The cattle are predominantly grass fed but have their diets supplemented with certified organic hay during the dry season when grass is reduced.
+The cattle are predominantly grass-fed but have their diets supplemented with certified organic hay during the dry season when grass is reduced.

 Nev and Carol are committed to organic farming practices and have been implementing them decades on their property.
 They use non-synthetic chemical interventions for caring for the animals and the land including liquid kelp, apple cider vinegar and cod liver oil.